-We recognise that staff anxiety around child protection can compromise good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.
+We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.

-In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.
+In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.

-DSL is Katy Bartlett and the Deputy DSL is Mel Rennison.
-There is a nominated safeguarding governor, Helen Bishop, who will take leadership responsibility for safeguarding.
-The Chair of Governors, Helen Bishop, will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL is Mrs Katy Bartlett and the DDSL is Mrs Mel Rennison.
+There is a nominated safeguarding governor, Mrs Ann Rowe, who will take leadership responsibility for safeguarding.
+The Co-Chairs of Governors Mrs Ann Rowe and Mrs Linda Chorley will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2018.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2020.